Find out about breast cancer and the importance of avoiding pregnancy during treatment, including your choices for birth control.

 This is because breast cancer is most likely to come back within the first 2 years after you are diagnosed.
 Having treatment for breast cancer that has come back could be very difficult if you are pregnant or you have a young baby.

 Ask your doctor whether there are any risks if you become pregnant.
-Most studies have found that pregnancy after treatment for breast cancer does not increase the risk of cancer coming back but you should ask them what would happen if your cancer did come back.
+Most studies have found that pregnancy after treatment for breast cancer does not increase the risk of cancer coming back but you could ask them what would happen if your cancer did come back.

 Effect of treatment on fertility